Performance of Ghanaian players abroad wrap-up: Nuamah scores against PSG, Mensah bags 12th goal of the season as Abagna, Tekpetey, Acheampong score for respective clubs

 USA

-In MLS , Yaw Yeboah featured in Columbus Crew 2-2 draw against Portland Timbers
+In MLS, Yaw Yeboah featured in Columbus Crew's 2-2 draw against Portland Timbers

-Emmanuel Boateng was involved in New England Revolution's 1-0 loss to Toronto FC
+Emmanuel Boateng was involved in the New England Revolution's 1-0 loss to Toronto FC

 Latif Blessing saw 62 minutes of action for Houston Dynamo in their 1-0 loss to Austin